-Students may update their address information through MYCBC Portal on the institutions website or contact the Registrar's Office.
-In order to change a name, the student must provide proof of change with the Social Security Administration and Federal Financial Aid Processor if applicable to the Registrar.
+Students may update their address information through MYCBC Portal on the institution's website or contact the Registrar's Office.
+To change a name, the student must provide proof of change with the Social Security Administration and Federal Financial Aid Processor, if applicable, to the Registrar.